Castle of Mey: New stewardship

-On 1 January 2019, stewardship of the Trust passed to the Prince's Foundation.
+On 1 January 2019, stewardship of the Trust passed to the then Prince's Foundation (later the King's Foundation).
 The president of the Foundation is Charles III.
 Since 1 January 2019, he has been not only the president of the Castle of Mey Trust but also its sole Trustee, through the Foundation.
 The Foundation stated its intention to retain the Trust's goals: "...the preservation of buildings and monuments; the promotion of historical and architectural education; the preservation of the Aberdeen Angus breed of cattle, and the championing of wider benefits to the community, while the Duke of Rothesay and The Prince's Foundation is certain to make the continuation of his grandmother’s legacy a priority."

 The Granary Lodge bed and breakfast

-In early May 2019, the Prince of Wales (now Charles III) formally opened a new building, Granary Lodge, as a 10-bedroom bed and breakfast on the castle grounds.
+In early May 2019, the then Prince of Wales formally opened a new building, Granary Lodge, as a 10-bedroom bed and breakfast on the castle grounds.
 This building combined the previous stables and granary.
 During the planning stages, it was decided to have "eco-heating" and to use local materials and craftsmen where possible.
-Granary Lodge is one of the first ventures under the stewardship of The Prince's Foundation.
+Granary Lodge is one of the first ventures under the stewardship of the Prince's Foundation.
 The business is owned and operated by the Trust and planned to accept guests starting on 15 May 2019.
 Profits will go to maintaining and operating the estate as a tourist destination.